-There are plenty of fancy French influenced restaurants in this world who made their reputation on short ribs braised in flavorful liquid for hours, and every Korean restaurant serves Kalbi, marinated slivers of short ribs, but smoke roasted low and slow is pretty much a Texas exclusive.
-But with a decent cooker (even a Weber Kettle will do), and a good meat thermometer, you can serve tender, juicy, flavorful, shorties better than most pit stops in Texas.
+There are plenty of fancy French influenced restaurants in this world that made their reputations on short ribs braised in flavorful liquid for hours, and every Korean restaurant serves Galbi (a.k.a.
+Kalbi), marinated slivers of beef short ribs.
+But smoke roasted low and slow is pretty much a Texas exclusive.
+Want to make smoked beef ribs at home?
+All you need is a decent cooker (even a Weber Kettle will do), quality meat, a BBQ beef rub, and a good meat thermometer.
+Soon, you’ll be serving tender, juicy, flavorful, beef ribs better than most pit stops in Texas.

 The problem with beef ribs

 Beef short ribs have more meat than beef back ribs, which I discuss further down the page.
-You can buy slabs of shorties with more than one bone connected, or individual bones, or even riblets, 2 to 3" long.
+You can buy slabs of shorties with more than one bone connected, or individual bones, or even riblets, 2 to 3″ (5.1 to 7.6 cm) long.
 Some grocers will have one or the other or even all of them.

 Beef short ribs have little in common with pork ribs.
 They have much more flavor, meat, fat, connective tissue, and they can be much tougher.
 But if cooked properly, they don’t have to be tougher.

 But short ribs have a lot of fat and connective tissue.
 Undercooked fat is waxy.
 But when it starts to melt, much of it drips off and what remains lubricates the muscle fibers, and carries flavor to the taste buds.
-Connective tissue (collagen), when undercooked is tough and sinewy, but when it starts to melt at about 160 or 170°F, it forms a succulent gelatinousness that also, pardon the pun, beefs up the flavors and rounds out the texture.
+Connective tissue (collagen) is tough and sinewy when undercooked, but when it starts to melt at about 160 or 170°F (71.1 to 76.7°C), it forms a succulent gelatinousness that also, pardon the pun, beefs up the flavors and rounds out the texture.

 Short ribs Texas style